FSXAC/FSXAC.github.io/documents/CPEN212/week1.md

 ## ISA

 From the assembly code above, clearly this is a language that has some level of abstraction.
-The **instruction set architecture (ISA)** helps define this abstraction/
+The **instruction set architecture (ISA)** helps define this abstraction.

 The instruction is a set of instructions the CPU/processor runs on.
 There are mainly three components: